engmaths/emat30008/software/check.md

 ```
 python
 ```
 and press enter.
-If you are using Git CMD on Windows as your terminal, then you may find that nothing happens and in this case you will have to type
+If you are using Git Bash on Windows as your terminal, then you may find that nothing happens and in this case you will have to type
 ```
 python -i